hollyschinsky/spotify-browser/module1.md

 > You can view other template options using the `$ phonegap template list` command.

-### Serve the App
+### Try the App
 First let's test out the newly created app to ensure we see the basic template before moving on.

+There are a couple of ways you can try it out throughout this workshop.

+1. Open the `www/index.html` file in your browser directly.

-We'll use the `serve` command to start up a local web server for us to try it out.
+2. Use the PhoneGap `serve` command to serve and try it on a device via the PhoneGap Developer App

-2. Navigate into the newly created project folder
+   - Navigate into the newly created project folder

         $ cd spotifyApp

-3. Serve the app using the PhoneGap serve command
+   - Serve the app using the PhoneGap serve command

         $ phonegap serve

-4. Use the PhoneGap Developer app to connect to the ip address returned, or simply open it in your browser.
+   - Use the PhoneGap Developer app to connect to the ip address returned, or simply open it in your browser.

 5. Ensure you see the application is shown and looks like what you see below: